- Flu vs Cold: Flu starts suddenly with high fever and muscle aches.

 - Red Flags: Call 112 or Nova Ambulans for shortness of breath, confusion, or severe dehydration.

 With October, influenza (flu) and other respiratory infections tend to increase.
 School season, more time indoors, and changing weather all raise transmission risk.
-This post gives you a practical roadmap for the 2026–2026 season.
+Here is a practical roadmap for the 2025-2026 season.

 Flu Season 2026: Symptoms, Vaccine Timing & Request an Ambulance